 Negligence is the basis of most personal injury claims.
 It’s the failure to act with reasonable care, resulting in harm to another party.
 It can result from an act or omission.

-The plaintiff must prove four elements to establish negligence in a personal injury claim:
+The plaintiff must prove four elements to establish negligence:

 - The defendant owed the plaintiff a duty of care;

 - The defendant breached their duty of care;

 - The breach of duty directly caused the plaintiff’s injuries; and

 - The plaintiff suffered damages as a result.